 - 1. The student must have a bachelor's degree or the equivalent from an approved college or university. - 2.
-A cumulative undergraduate GPA of 3.0 (2.5 allows provisional admission for the first 12 units in the program). - 3.
+A cumulative undergraduate GPA of at least 2.5. - 3.
 Students must receive their letter of acceptance into the program before they may be considered admitted into the program.
-In certain cases, where no letter of acceptance has been received, a student may be permitted to take one class under provisional admission, but they may not begin a second class until full admission has been granted.
+In certain cases, where no letter of acceptance has been received, a student may be permitted to take one class under provisional admission, but they may not begin a second semester until full admission has been granted.

-Master of Arts in Christian Ministry (including concentrations in Bible Exposition, Bible Interpretation, Biblical Studies, and Pastoral Ministry):
+Master of Arts in Christian Ministry (including concentrations in Biblical Studies and Leadership):

 - 1. The student must have a bachelor's degree or the equivalent from an approved college or university. - 2.
-A cumulative GPA of 3.0 or a score of 1000 on the Graduate Record Exam or 12 units at 3.0 at Shasta Bible College and Graduate School. - 3.
+A cumulative undergraduate GPA of at least 2.5. - 3.
 Students must receive their letter of acceptance into the program before they may be considered admitted into the program.
 In certain cases, where no letter of acceptance has been received, a student may be permitted to take one class under provisional admission, but may not begin a second class until full admission has been granted.

-Master of Science in Education:
+Master of Science in Education (including concentrations in Administration and Curriculum and Instruction):

 - 1. The student must have a bachelor's degree or the equivalent in education from an approved college or university. - 2.
-A cumulative GPA of 3.0 or a score of 1000 on the Graduate Record Exam or 12 units at 3.0 at Shasta Bible College and Graduate School. - 3.
+A cumulative undergraduate GPA of at least 2.5. - 3.
 Students must receive their letter of acceptance into the program before they may be considered admitted into the program.
 In certain cases, where no letter of acceptance has been received, a student may be permitted to take one class under provisional admission, but may not begin a second class until full admission has been grant